Home » Chocolate Cake with Chocolate Chickpea Ganache Frosting (Dairy-Free)

 5. Allow cake to cool completely before frosting it with chocolate ganache.

-6. To lock in moisture, store in an airtight container or cake stand with a secure lid for 4-5 days.
+6. To lock in moisture, in an airtight container or cake stand with a secure lid for 4-5 days.
+To maintain freshness, store in the refrigerator.

 Notes